-The 2014 Conference will be held at the Hyatt Arlington in Rosslyn, Virginia during June 6-8th 2014.
+The 2014 Conference was held at the Hyatt Arlington in Rosslyn, Virginia during June 6-8th 2014.

 What will I learn?

-Students will be introduced to the history and basic tools of public choice analysis, such as models of voting and elections, and models of government and legislative organization.
-Students will also learn to apply public choice theory to a wide range of relevant issues.
+Students are introduced to the history and basic tools of public choice analysis, such as models of voting and elections, and models of government and legislative organization.
+Students also learn to apply public choice theory to a wide range of relevant issues.
 Finally, students will be introduced to "constitutional economics" and the economics of rule making.